Is a Browser Lock Enough to Protect Online Exams?

 How to Detect Cheating On Online Exams

-It’s tough to detect and prevent cheating on exams—especially online.
-Students are smart, tech-savvy, and have plenty of tools that make it easier to cheat unless you have the right assessment strategies, proctoring technology, and a deeper understanding of why students cheat—beyond obvious reasons like wanting better grades or thinking they can get away with it.
+It’s tough to detect and prevent cheating on exams, especially online.
+Students are smart, tech-savvy, and have plenty of tools that make it easier to cheat unless you have the right assessment strategies, proctoring technology, and a deeper understanding of why students cheat beyond obvious reasons like wanting better grades or thinking they can get away with it.

-Why do people cheat on exams?
+Why do college students cheat on exams?

-People often cheat because they can easily get away with it, they want better grades, or they just feel unprepared.
-Those are obvious reasons.
+College students often cheat on exams because they feel unprepared, want better grades, or just because they can get away with it.
 But beyond the obvious reasons, cheating is complex and has a lot of gray areas.
-You can learn more of the real reasons students cheat, but here are three interesting reasons:

 Do attitudes and emotions impact cheating?